TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/DefiningTheDefaultLanguageFlag/Index.rst

-If you want to specify the name of the default language and a flag icon you can do so for a branch of the page tree by setting this Page TSconfig for the root page of your website:
+If you want to specify the name of the default language and a flag icon you can do so for a branch of the page tree by setting this Page TSconfig for the root page of your website.

+Setup:

+      mod.SHARED {
+        defaultLanguageFlag = gb.gif

+        defaultLanguageLabel = English
+      }

 |img-6|